Shaaali/identity-apps/docs/sdks/javascript.md

 breadcrumb: false
 ---

-# Add Login To Your JavaScript App
+# Add login to your JavaScript app

-This guide provides steps to authenticate users to your JavaScript SPA with OpenID Connect using the [Asgardeo JavaScript SDK](https://github.com/asgardeo/asgardeo-auth-spa-sdk/blob/main/README.md)
+Follow the steps given below to authenticate users to your JavaScript SPA with OpenID Connect using the [Asgardeo JavaScript SDK](https://github.com/asgardeo/asgardeo-auth-spa-sdk/blob/main/README.md).

 <Button
    buttonType='grey-outlined-icon'